tnhgeneric/Agentic-onto/apps/agentic-backend/README.md

 }
 ```

-## Example Use Case: Healthcare Information Retrieval & Referral Agent
+## Example Use Case: Healthcare Information Retrieval, Referral, & Patient Journey Tracking Agent

-This backend will power an Agentic AI that helps patients and doctors find the right healthcare resources using a knowledge graph.
-The core entities are Patient, Doctor, and Hospital.
+This backend powers an Agentic AI that helps patients and doctors find the right healthcare resources and track the entire patient journey using a knowledge graph.
+The core entities are Patient, Doctor, and Hospital, but the system also models appointments, diagnoses, treatments, medications, tests, alerts, and all the relationships and events that make up a patient's healthcare journey.

 ### Agent Goals
 - Provide accurate, personalized information and referral suggestions based on patient queries and healthcare data.
+- Track and analyze the full patient journey, including appointments, diagnoses, treatments, medications, tests, and alerts.
+- Identify gaps in care, overdue follow-ups, missed medications, and trigger alerts or recommendations for both patients and providers.
+- Enable advanced queries and analytics over the patient journey graph to support proactive, personalized healthcare.

 ### Agent Capabilities
 - Understand patient queries about medical conditions, doctor specialties, hospital services, and preferences.